To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Empirical analysis of ensembling in transfer learning

-SSE with optimal hyperparameters can improve over Local DE by better exploring the pre-train basin and collecting more diverse networks.
-The diversity of these networks even makes up for the gradual decrease of individual models quality from SEE (see Figure~\ref{fig:ind_cifar100}).
-Leaving the pre-train basin with SSE does not improve the performance and results in significant degradation of the quality of individual models.
-Whether staying in the pre-train basin is an essential condition to take advantage of knowledge transfer and obtain high-quality ensembles, or the considered methods explore the close vicinity of the pre-train basin in a non-effective way, is an interesting question for future research.
-We also hypothesize that due to the decrease in the quality of individual models, caused most likely by overfitting, any variant of SSE is not able to effectively construct large ensembles in the transfer learning setup (any SSE plot will start to decrease if we grow the ensemble size further).
+SSE with optimal hyperparameters can improve over Local DE by better exploring the pre-train basin and collecting more diverse networks (see Appendix~\ref{app:pred_diversity} for the detailed diversity analysis).
+The diversity of these networks even makes up for the gradual decrease in individual model quality.
+However, leaving the pre-train basin with SSE results in the most pronounced degradation of individual model test accuracy, which leads to decreasing ensemble quality.
+We also hypothesize that due to the decrease in the quality of individual models, SSE with any values of parameters is not able to effectively construct large ensembles in the transfer learning setup (any SSE plot will start to decrease if we grow the ensemble size further).